eduardocpacheco99/programming-guide-for-the-capm-r-package/en/selecting.md

 [1] 652
 ```

-The file contains exactly the information we need to sample PSU's with probability proportional to their sizes, with replacement.
-If the `write` argument of `SamplePPS` is set as TRUE, selected PSU will be saved in a csv file, which can be viewed in a spreadsheet software.
+The file contains exactly the information we need to sample PSU's with probability proportional to their sizes (PPS), with replacement.
+If the `write` argument of `SamplePPS` is set as `TRUE`, selected PSU will be saved in a "csv" file, which can be viewed in a spreadsheet software.
 The output will have as many rows as selected PSU's.
 Remember that the same PSU can be selected more than once because sampling is with replacement.

 If we use `set.seed(some_number)`, the next pseudo random sample always will be the same.
 In this guide I will use `set.seed(4)` so you can reproduce exactly all the examples.
 However, in real applications you must not use `set.seed`.